||5 months ago|

 Then, if you run

-@system-path you will see the value of that
+@path you will see the value of the

 The project documentation contains much more example usage.